MariaBraganca/MariaBraganca/README.md

 - 💡 creativity thinking,
 - 🕑 management skills and
 - 😄 endless enthusiasm<br>

-can add value to your company and customers!<br>
+can add value to your company and customers!

 👉 <a href="https://mariabraganca.github.io/profile/index.html">Check me out!</a>

 #